Squirrel and Hedgehog: Manhwa

 Alongside the television show, a manhwa called Brave Hedgehog was released in 1991.
-The story follows Detective Hedgehog who searches for an infiltrator from Manure Mountain in Flower Hill.
-There were several key differences between it and the television series, such as the character "Lt.
-Fox Vixen" originally being depicted as male.
+The story follows Detective Hedgehog who searches for an infiltrator disguised as a tanuki from Manure Mountain in Flower Hill.
+There are several key differences between it and the television series, such as the character Officer Yeou originally being depicted as male.
 It is unknown why this change occurred, but it could be to acknowledge that the United States Armed Forces had allowed women to fight alongside male soldiers.
 A second issue of Brave Hedgehog was published the following year of 1992.

-Another North Korean children's comic series with funny animals called Fighting Wisdom Hill features characters from Squirrel and Hedgehog like Commander Darami and Goseumdochi, the hedgehog unit and the wolves.

-Mondo dub
+Outside of North Korea

 The series was released in English and Spanish by Mondo TV, titled Brave Soldier and Soldados Valientes respectively.
 The series' plot was changed in the dubs, so that subtle references to North Korea or blatant propaganda would end up removed.
 This translation is often criticized for having generic voice actors and out of place audio dubbing.
 The second season was never dubbed due to licensing issues, as Mondo TV only owns the rights to the first selection of episodes.

+In East Germany, it was released as a theatrical feature as Eichhörnchen und Igel schützen ihre Heimat (Squirrel and Hedgehog Protect Their Homeland), in which it combines the first 4 episodes.
+It was also said to have broadcast in the Soviet Union and China during the earlier years.